 - T is the thickness

 Thus, wall stress is proportional to the ventricular pressure during ventricular ejection, multiplied by the radius of the wall, and divided by the wall thickness.
-But obviously we're taking some liberties with the Law of Laplace (which, strictly speaking, applies only to spheres), and so most honest people use the ∝ ("proportional to") operator instead of "=" to describe the relationship between ventricular wall stress and the other variables.
+The LV is obviously not spehrical and the wall is not uniformly thick, and all sorts of oblong and potato-shaped models of the LV are available in the literature.
+Pao et al (1974) even recorded a canine LV at 60 frames per second and performed a finite element analysis on this, creating precise maps of wall thickness and radius for Laplacian wall stress calculation.
+However, no matter the precision of your radii, obviously we're taking some liberties with the Law of Laplace (which, strictly speaking, applies only to spheres), and so most honest people use the ∝ ("proportional to") operator instead of "=" to describe the relationship between ventricular wall stress and the other variables.

 Hydraulic definitions of afterload: arterial input impedance